altcoda/music-stats-app/README.md

 # Features

 - Uses the last.fm API to retrieve popular albums.
-- Search/filter albums by tag.
+- Filter the albums by tag and search by album/artist name.
-- Browse through pages easily with pagination.
+- Browse through pages with pagination.
 - Create an account (option to request password reset).
-- Submit albums and view them on a separate page as well as modify them.
+- Under the Albums dropdown: submit albums and view them as well as modify them.
 You can also see albums from other users.
-- Users can view their profile and <b>edit it(*)</b>.

-<b>Anything marked with * is still being worked on.</b>
+- Edit your profile with live preview.

 # Setup